Maluscat/reactive-storage/README.md

 is re-registered with the same configuration until the configured depth.

-**If given a configuration**, the registered property will assume these options in its layer.
+**If given a configuration**, the registered property will assume these options in its layer and inherit missing ones unless set to `false`.
 Can be nested infinitely deep.

 **If given a number**, keys will be registered recursively up until the given depth, inheriting the parent options.
 Can be `Infinity`.